-I hear from both sides continually.
-Between the two sexes, communication appears to be the biggest struggle.
+In my position, I hear from men and women continually.
+In most relationships — communication appears to be the biggest struggle.
 It’s a constant work in progress in my own marriage.
-The differences in men and women make communication difficult.
-(I also posted 5 Tips When Communicating with Women.)
+The difficulty is in the way men and women communicate.

 Here are 5 tips to communicating with a man:

-We meant what we said…not what you heard – Thats true 99% of the time.
-(Statistically verifiable ) Men are usually more literal, and frankly simple-minded, so we aren’t usually talking in a code language.
-Not that women would be… Try to hear only what was said without attaching extra thoughts triggered by emotions.
-Ask if his statement had a deeper meaning before making assumptions.
-Most likely he meant only…nothing more…than what was said.
+We meant what we said.
+Often not what you heard – That is true 99% of the time.
+(Statistically verifiable. ) Men are usually more literal, and frankly simple-minded.
+Women may have multiple meanings with a statement.
+That’s less likely with men.
+So, when a man says something, try to hear only what was said — without attaching extra thoughts triggered by emotions.
+If in doubt, ask if his statement had a deeper meaning before making assumptions.
+Most likely he meant only nothing more than what was said.
 (I can’t tell you how many classic examples of marriage problems I’ve seen develop with just this one tip.)

 We don’t often like to give details – If we said where we were going, who we had a discussion with or what we had for lunch, that’s usually enough for us.
+End of discussion.
+(At least in our minds.)
 We may not like going into detail beyond those simple facts.
-I understand you may need and even deserve more information, especially when a man hasn’t proven trustworthy, but know its often out of our realm of comfort to provide it.
-When it’s not a matter of trust, the less you pump for details the more likely we’ll be to share facts, and even occasionally, details.
+I understand you may need and even deserve more information.
+That’s especially true when a man has given reason to disprove his trustworthiness.
+In learning how to communicate, however, it’s important to know details may be out of his realm of comfort to provide.
+When it’s not a matter of trust, the less you pump for details the more likely he will be to share facts, and even occasionally, details.
+(For Cheryl and me, she has learned that if she gives me time, and especially if we are doing something together — like walking — that I’m more likely to share the details she wants without having to ask for them.)

-When you may tend to cry we may tend to get angry – I get criticized for this point sometimes, but I wrote a post about this issue HERE.
-There is never an excuse to misuse anger and abuse of any kind should not be tolerated, but anger in itself is not a sin.
+When you may tend to cry we may tend to get angry – I get criticized for this point sometimes, but it’s a difference in wiring.
+Please understand, there is never an excuse to misuse anger and abuse of any kind should not be tolerated.
+But anger in itself is not a sin.
 The Bible says “in your anger do not sin”, but it seems to assume we will have moments of anger.
-The same things that cause most girl’s emotions to produce tears, often cause a man to develop testosterone-producing anger.
+The same things that may cause female’s emotions to produce tears, often cause a man to develop anger.
 A godly man learns to handle that anger responsibly, but it doesn’t eliminate the response.
 When an issue riles a man emotionally, it helps if you understand his emotions may be normal and you may even be able to help him channel his response to that emotion.
-Cheryl does that for me continually.
+Cheryl does this for me continually.

-Sometimes we have a hard time communicating what’s on our heart…often we never do – This is sad and we may even know it.
-The more you make us feel we’ll be respected regardless of the situation or the emotions we display, the more likely you’ll see our true emotions.
-You can actually help us with this one!
+Sometimes we have a hard time communicating what’s on our heart. often we never fully do – This is sad and we may even know it.
+Here’s a tip.
+When you make us feel we will be respected regardless of the emotions we display, the more likely you’ll see our true emotions.

 Please understand.
 I’m not making excuses for men.
 The basic premise of all of these is to remember that men and women are different.
-You can read my thoughts about mutual submission in a marriage HERE and HERE.
 I’m simply trying to help you communicate with a man.